Jim Thorpe: Olympic medal controversy

 Thorpe wrote a letter to Sullivan, in which he admitted playing professional baseball:

 I hope I will be partly excused by the fact that I was simply an Indian schoolboy and did not know all about such things.
 In fact, I did not know that I was doing wrong, because I was doing what I knew several other college men had done, except that they did not use their own names ...

 His letter did not help.
 The AAU decided to withdraw Thorpe's amateur status retroactively.
 Later that year, the International Olympic Committee (IOC) unanimously decided to strip Thorpe of his Olympic titles, medals and awards, and declare him a professional.
+The IOC subsequently awarded the gold medal to silver medalist Hugo Wieslander, who refused to accept it, as he felt that Thorpe was the legitimate owner.

 Although Thorpe had played for money, the AAU and IOC did not follow their own rules for disqualification.
 The rulebook for the 1912 Olympics stated that protests had to be made "within 30 days from the closing ceremonies of the games."
 The first newspaper reports did not appear until January 1913, about six months after the Stockholm Games had concluded.
 There is also some evidence that Thorpe was known to have played semi-professional baseball before the Olympics, but the AAU had ignored the issue until being confronted with it in 1913.
 The only positive aspect of this affair for Thorpe was that, as soon as the news was reported that he had been declared a professional, he received offers from professional sports clubs.